vmware/go-vcloud-director/samples/openapi/README.md

 # Open API consumption using low level functions and RAW JSON structures

-This example demonstrates how to consume new [OpenAPI](https://vdc-download.vmware.com/vmwb-repository/dcr-public/71f952e6-c14b-417d-8749-dbb5ff2dd48a/9b26a7c0-0cee-40a2-8c01-2f15472324cf/com.vmware.vmware_cloud_director.openapi_34_0.pdf) in VMware Cloud Director.
+This example demonstrates how to consume new [OpenApi](https://vdc-download.vmware.com/vmwb-repository/dcr-public/71f952e6-c14b-417d-8749-dbb5ff2dd48a/9b26a7c0-0cee-40a2-8c01-2f15472324cf/com.vmware.vmware_cloud_director.openapi_34_0.pdf) in VMware Cloud Director.

-OpenAPI low level functions consist of the following to match REST API:
+OpenApi low level functions consist of the following to match REST API:
 * OpenApiGetAllItems (FIQL filtering can be applied to narrow down results)
 * OpenApiPostItem
 * OpenApiGetItem